mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 differences are described in {{roc-d}} and {{roc-s}}.

 While RoQ places no restrictions on applications sending RTCP, this document assumes that the reason an implementer chooses to support RoQ is to obtain benefits beyond what's available when RTP uses UDP as its underlying transport layer.
-Exposing relevant information from the QUIC layer to the application instead of exchanging additional RTCP packets, where applicable, will reduce the processing and bandwidth requirements for RoQ senders and receivers.
+Exposing relevant information from the QUIC layer to the application instead of exchanging additional RTCP packets, where applicable, will reduce processing and bandwidth overhead for RoQ senders and receivers.

 {{transport-layer-feedback}} discusses what information can be exposed from the QUIC connection layer to reduce the RTCP overhead.

 ## RoQ Datagrams {#roc-d}

-QUIC DATAGRAMs are ack-eliciting packets, which means that an acknowledgment is triggered when a DATAGRAM frame is received.
+QUIC DATAGRAMs are ACK-eliciting packets, which means that an acknowledgment is triggered when a DATAGRAM frame is received.
 Thus, a sender can assume that an RTP packet arrived at the receiver or was lost in transit, using the QUIC acknowledgments of QUIC Datagram frames.
 In the following, an RTP packet is